-If tax has been deducted from your pension, the pension payroll provider will send you a P60 form after the end of each tax year to show the total pension paid and tax deducted in the year.
+If tax has been deducted from your pension, the pension payroll provider will send you form P60 after the end of each tax year to show the total pension paid and tax deducted in the year.

 How is my pension assessed for the Lifetime Allowance (LTA)?